halohalospecial/atom-elmjutsu/README.md

 ### `Elmjutsu: Rename Symbol`

 Renames the symbol across the whole project.
 Take note that this is an undoable operation.
-Use at your own risk!
+Modified modules with open editors will not be saved automatically.

 ![rename-symbol](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/rename-symbol.gif?raw=true)